Rezalfowo/qu_clust.github.io/README.md

 # Questionnaire Clustering

-On this page you can find the three following files :
+On this page you can find the following files :

+An example of a questionnaire that can be passed [Human Factors Survey](./questionnaire_sec_asp.html)

 One python script to generate the users sample
 [Sample generator](./sample_random_generator.py)